Lance-Easley/stock-checker/README.md

 I'm sure quite a few people hae had trouble getting the latest computer parts as bots buy up all the stock near instantly.
 I decided to fight fire with fire, almost.
-This program (when configured correctly) will check the stock of a certain item and refresh at specified intervals (defined in seconds).
+This program will check the stock of a certain item and refresh at specified intervals (defined in seconds).

 ## Usage
-(subject to change)
+When launching the program, you will be prompted to enter the url of your item, your budget, and the refresh interval.
-At the moment, this program needs the site and other parameters to be hard coded in order to work properly.
+Once entered, the program will start printing alerts on the terminal.
-When it is set up though, there are three different alerts, all of which print the time of said alert
+There are three different alerts, all of which print the time of said alert.

 ### Out of Stock
 This will probably be the alert you see the most.